astronomer/docs/software/deployment-resources.md

 #### Scheduler count

 Airflow 2.0 comes with the ability for users to run multiple schedulers concurrently to ensure high-availability, zero recovery time, and faster performance.
-By adjusting the **Scheduler Count** slider in the Software UI, you can provision up to 4 schedulers on any Deployment running Airflow 2.0+ on Astronomer.
+You can provision up to 4 schedulers on any Deployment.

 Each individual scheduler will be provisioned with the resources specified in **Scheduler Resources**.
 For example, if you set the CPU figure in **Scheduler Resources** to 5 CPUs and set **Scheduler Count** to 2, your Airflow Deployment will run with 2 Airflow schedulers using 5 CPUs each for a total of 10 CPUs.

 To increase the speed at which tasks are scheduled and ensure high-availability, Astronomer recommends provisioning 2 or more Airflow schedulers for production environments.
-For more information on the Airflow 2.0 scheduler, refer to Astronomer's ["The Airflow 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).

 ### Triggerer

 Airflow 2.2 introduces the triggerer, which is a component for running tasks with [deferrable operators](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html).
 Like the scheduler, the triggerer is highly-available: If a triggerer shuts down unexpectedly, the tasks it was deferring can be recovered and moved to another triggerer.

 By adjusting the **Triggerer** slider in the Software UI, you can provision up to 2 triggerers on any Deployment running Airflow 2.2+.
 To take advantage of the Triggerer's high availability, we recommend provisioning 2 triggerers for production Deployments.

-### Worker count

-By adjusting the **Worker Count** slider, users can provision up to 20 Celery workers on any Airflow Deployment.

-Each individual worker will be provisioned with the resources specified in **Worker Resources**.
-If you set the CPU figure in **Worker Resources** to 5 CPUs and set **Worker Count** to 3, for example, your Airflow Deployment will run with 3 Celery workers using 5 CPUs each for a total of 15 CPUs.

 ### (Kubernetes executor only) Set extra capacity